decoy/blog/source/_posts/2018-06-18-react-redux.md

 This example will update on every interval "tick" creating a clock.

-> This example is pulled almost entirely from the React documentation on [State and Lifecycle](https://reactjs.org/docs/state-and-lifecycle.html#adding-lifecycle-methods-to-a-class).
+> **Note:** This example is pulled almost entirely from the React documentation on [State and Lifecycle](https://reactjs.org/docs/state-and-lifecycle.html#adding-lifecycle-methods-to-a-class).

 <p data-height="300" data-theme-id="4105" data-slug-hash="wXJbzz" data-default-tab="js,result" data-user="decoyahoy" data-embed-version="2" data-pen-title="Hello World in React" class="codepen">See the Pen <a href="https://codepen.io/decoyahoy/pen/wXJbzz/">Hello World in React</a> by kp (<a href="https://codepen.io/decoyahoy">@decoyahoy</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>